-South west Sydney supports the only disease-free Koala population in the Sydney Basin, being unaffected by chlamydia.
-We are working together with Campbelltown Council and WWF-Australia to ensure the continued growth and sustainability of this population by relinking and restoring critical habitat corridors to support their safe passage.
+Southwest Sydney supports the only Koala population in the Sydney Basin that is free of chlamydia.
+We are working with Campbelltown Council and WWF-Australia to ensure this disease-free population is sustainable and continues to grow, by relinking and restoring critical habitat corridors to support their safe passage.

-With some of the priority areas for Koala habitat restoration less than an hour’s drive from parts of Sydney, this project represents a great opportunity for people from Sydney to reconnect with nature and contribute to helping this iconic species to thrive.
+Some of the priority areas for Koala habitat restoration are less than an hour’s drive from parts of Sydney, so this project represents a great opportunity for people from Sydney to reconnect with nature and contribute to helping this iconic species to thrive.

 “The presence of Koalas in significant numbers in our area is a great privilege for anyone living here, but equally a big responsibility to ensure the long-term sustainability of the colony.”Mayor of Campbelltown, George Brticevic

-Koala populations are under increasing pressure across Australia, facing threats to their long-term survival such as habitat loss, climate change, vehicle strikes and dog attacks.
+Koala populations are under increasing pressure across Australia.
+Threats to their long-term survival include habitat loss, climate change, vehicle strikes and dog attacks.
 Koala populations in NSW overall have declined by an estimated 26% in the last 15-20 years.